stsemant/gsv-6ToWAMP/README.md

 #gsv-6ToWAMP
 ## GSV-6CPU Modul to WAMP
 This shows how to hook up an Raspberry Pi2 to a WAMP router and display real-time GSV-6CPU readings in a browser, as well as configure the GSV-6CPU from the browser.

+## What is GSV6/GSV6-CPU
+[GSV6/GSV6-CPU](http://www.me-systeme.de/docs/de/flyer/flyer_gsv6.pdf) is an Measurement Amplifier

+## project status
+in progress, NO release yet

 ## Dependencies
 All Dependencies are included